 Information common to all programs can be found on page 6.
 All applicants are strongly encouraged to read both common information and program-specific information in these guidelines.
-Instructions for all City-funded grant opportunities, except for the City's Initiative and Let Creativity Happen, can be found within this document.
-More details on the City's Initiative and Let Creativity Happen! grant programs are available on the HAA website.
+Instructions for all Cityfunded grant opportunities, except for the City's Initiative and Let Creativity Happen grant programs, can be found within this document.
+More details on the City's Initiative and Let Creativity Happen grant programs are available on HAA's Grant Opportunity page.

-Spanish language assistance is available upon request, and HAA grants staff are available to provide technical assistance to people with disabilities.
-If you have any questions or need assistance, please email through the Support Desk or call Monday-Friday, 9:00 a.m.-5:30 p.m.
-CDT, 713-527-9330.
+Spanish language assistance is available upon request, and HAA staff are available to provide technical assistance to people with disabilities.
+If you have any questions or need assistance, please email us through the Support Desk or call 713-527-9330 on Monday-Friday, 9:00 a.m.-5:30 p.m.
+CDT.

-Asistencia en español está disponible a petición.
-El equipo de subvenciones está disponible de proveer asistencia técnica a personas con discapacidades.
-Si tiene alguna pregunta o necesita ayuda, envíe un correo electrónico a Support Desk o llame de lunes-viernes, 9:00 a.m.-5:30 p.m.
-CDT, 713-527-9330.
+Asistencia en español está disponible previa solicitud, y el personal de HAA brinda asistencia técnica a personas con discapacidades.
+Si tiene alguna pregunta o necesita asistencia, por favor envíe un correo electrónico al Support Desk o llame 713-527-9330 de lunes-viernes, 9:00 a.m.-5:30 p.m.
+CDT.

-Which Grant Program is Right for Me?
+Which Annual Grant Program is Right for Me?